Solitary Vice [masturbation]

 • Releases prolactin which a 2016 study found to improve mental function in older adults.

 There is also some evidence it improves the sex life for women.
-One study of women found that "masturbators had significantly more orgasms, greater sexual desire, higher self-esteem, and greater marital and sexual satisfaction, and required less time to sexual arousal."29 As for men, Healthline has reported that a "2016 study found the risk of prostate cancer decreased by about 20 percent in men who ejaculated at least 21 times a month."30 Unless one is riddled with guilt due to false religious teachings regarding masturbation, there are no significant health risks associated with masturbation.
-In fact, the evidence suggests masturbating may be a healthy activity.
+One study of women found that "masturbators had significantly more orgasms, greater sexual desire, higher self-esteem, and greater marital and sexual satisfaction, and required less time to sexual arousal."29 As for men, Healthline has reported that a "2016 study found the risk of prostate cancer decreased by about 20 percent in men who ejaculated at least 21 times a month."30 A large study from the National Social Life, Health, and Aging Project found that older men's levels of testosterone increased with higher frequency of masturbation.31 Testosterone has a host of health benefits especially for aging men.
+Unless one is riddled with guilt by being placed under a heavy burden by false teachers regarding masturbation, there are no significant health risks associated with masturbation.
+In fact, evidence suggests masturbating may be a healthy activity.

 Mrs. White Was Completely Wrong about Masturbation